acemod/ACE3/wiki/development/coding-guidelines.md

 ```

 ### 6.9.
 Initialization expression in `for` loops
-The initialization expression in a `for` loop will perform no actions other than to initialize the value of a single `for` loop parameter.
+The initialization expression in a `for` loop shall perform no actions other than to initialize the value of a single `for` loop parameter.

 ### 6.10.
 Increment expression in `for` loops
-The increment expression in a `for` loop will perform no action other than to change a single loop parameter to the next value for the loop.
+The increment expression in a `for` loop shall perform no action other than to change a single loop parameter to the next value for the loop.

 ### 6.11. `getVariable`
-When using `getVariable`, there should either be a default value given in the statement or the return value should be checked for correct data type as well as return value.
-A default value may not be given after a nil check.
+When using `getVariable`, there shall either be a default value given in the statement or the return value shall be checked for correct data type as well as return value.
+A default value may not be given after a `nil` check.

 Bad: